Header Ads

 The Marxist norms and Marxist criticism among the communists and parties on international relations

-Although there may be exceptional situations, it is not common to see serious and genuine communist parties criticizing the communist parties in their theory and practices related to their internal affairs.
-This applies to the communists in general whether it is individual or organization.
-Every communist, communist organization and party would know the existing condition and situation of their own country better than those outsiders who have no serious knowledge of culture, traditions, history and existing conditions of that given country other than the knowledge it/ he/she acquired from the bourgeois sources.
+Although exceptions exist, it is uncommon to see serious, genuine communist parties criticize other communist parties on their theories and practices related to internal affairs.
+This applies to communists in general, whether individuals or organizations.
+Every communist, communist organization, and party knows the existing conditions and situation of their own country better than outsiders who have no serious knowledge of that country's culture, traditions, history, and conditions beyond what they acquired from bourgeois sources.
 Bourgeois sources are never the choice of Marxist Leninists.
-They rely on the information they gather from the Marxist Leninists of that given country in order to understand and have a better idea on what is going on in that given country and inform its own population based on that acquired knowledge, not based on Western Media narratives and information.
+They rely on information they gather from the Marxist Leninists of that country to understand what is going on there and to inform their own population based on that knowledge, not on Western Media narratives and information.

 The irony is that they “criticize” communists of other countries in the name of “internationalism”.
-In reality, reading through the writings of these “critiques” one cannot even get an idea on the struggles and conditions about their own countries.
-They act as if they are the “international” authority disregarding the struggles in their own country.
-They criticize every Communist party , parties with socialist inclination and direction, every anti-imperialist struggles, every anti-fascist struggles except related to their own.
-They dish out that practice as “internationalist” duty.
+In reality, reading these “critiques,” one cannot even get a sense of the struggles and conditions in their own countries.
+They act as if they are the “international” authority, disregarding the struggles in their own country.
+They criticize every Communist party, parties with socialist inclination and direction, every anti-imperialist struggle, every anti-fascist struggle except related to their own.
+They present that practice as “internationalist” duty.
 However, they forget Lenin’s statement that "Socialists in every country must expose their own government and their own bourgeoisie...Lacking that, all talk of socialism, syndicalism, internationalism is a sheer deception of the people...
 He is an internationalist who in a really internationalist way combats his own bourgeoisie, his own social-chauvinists, his own Kautskyites".
-(1) Comparing their practice with Lenin’s statement it is easy to see that they actually are “pacifists” within their own countries hiding behind “ultra left” slogans and pontifications focusing on criticizing the communists of other countries.
+(1) Comparing their practice with Lenin’s statement, it is easy to see that they actually are “pacifists” within their own countries hiding behind “ultra left” slogans and pontifications focusing on criticizing the communists of other countries.

-Let’s see how their actions fits with the concept of Marxist-Leninist criticism.
+Let’s see how their actions fit with the concept of Marxist-Leninist criticism.

 Marxist Criticism